cBournhonesque/lightyear/book/src/tutorial/setup.md

 # General architecture

+`lightyear` is split up into multiple crates that each provide a facet of networking.
+There is also a helper crate that impor
-`Lightyear` essentially provides 2 plugins that will handle every networking-related concern for you: a `ClientPlugin` and a `ServerPlugin`.
+`Lightyear` essentially provides 2 PluginGroups that will handle every networking-related concern for you: `ClientPlugins` and a `ServerPlugin`.

 The plugins will define various resources and systems that will handle the connection to the server.
 Some of the notable resources are: